pundirvishal/ProceduralCreature_Public/README.md

-# ProceduralCreature_Public
-This is the public repo for the procedural creature system i created
+This is the git repository for the procedural creature that i created recently.
+(GPU_Based)